 What if I forget to give it?

-If you usually give it once a day
+If you are giving it once a day

-Give the missed dose when you remember during the day, as long as this is at least 12 hours before the next dose is due.
-You do not need to wake a sleeping child to give a missed dose.
+If you give it in the morning, give the missed dose when you remember, as long as this is at least 12 hours before the next dose is due.